 showcaves.com deals with underground sights, quarries are usually not included.
 Underground quarries are a different story, some of them have huge underground cavities.
 The mine itself is quite unspectacular, just huge chambers, but those huge spaces were used for something completely different afterwards, which makes them interesting.
 And as a result we see such rock mines as subterranea, not as mines, as the reason for listing them is generally the later use.

 Underground quarries, although much rarer than mines or surface quarries, are nevertheless very numerous.
 Exceptionally many of them are in fact tourist attractions, but usually not as underground quarries.
 The special thing about quarried stones is their low value, which usually means that large quantities are mined.
 This creates huge cavities, often many hundreds of metres long and wide, with a multitude of pillars supporting the ceiling.
 These huge voids often undergo alternative uses.
 Here are a few common after-uses.

 Many of these uses have their own category in Subterranea.
 Not all were originally an underground quarry.
 But in this form of after-use we always give both categories, the underground quarry and the after-use.
 It is obvious that the quarrying created the cavities and the after-use usually modifies them rather slightly.

 The term Rock Mine is easy to understand, so we use it throughout showcaves.com.
 We listed them under subterranea, as it is not really a mine.
 And those objects are often called caves, which is completely wrong because caves are natural voids.
-Of course we cannot change the names of objects, but we nevertheless list them as subterranea, even if they are named cave.
+Of course, we cannot change the names of sites, but we nevertheless list them as subterranea, even if they are named cave.